ycx12341/2D-sim-res/Simulation results of SCC invasion (3rd experiment)/README.md

 Folder **CT on run 3** contains the coverage test results on the final parameter samples from the run chosen as the final result.

 Folder **Average results** contains the post-processing of the final results for each run.

+All simulation results were generated using R 4.0.3 "Bunny-Wunnies Freak out".